what is bartending

 On the other hand, the cocktail is not defined in the same way, naturally leading to the following question: What is a cocktail?

 People are not concerned with what the word cocktail means.
-They want to have well-made drinks, drinks they’ve never tried before, something unusual, and the cocktail’s lack of proper Definition allows the bartenders to accomplish precisely that.
+They want to have well-made drinks, drinks they’ve never tried before, something unusual, and the cocktail’s lack of proper definition allows the bartenders to accomplish precisely that.

 By not being confined by strict rules like in the drink families, the bartenders can let their imagination loose and have fun.
 Vive le cocktail!